vkayy/vkinematics/README.md

 ./multiThreadedPhysicsEngine
 ```

-In `src/main.cpp`, there are also numerous constants that you can modify to your liking at the top of the file.
+In `src/main.cpp`, there are also numerous constants that you can modify to your liking at the top of the file:
+- `WINDOW_WIDTH`: The width of the window.
+- `WINDOW_HEIGHT`: the width of the window.
+- `MAX_OBJECT_COUNT`: The maximum object count.
+- `MIN_RADIUS`: The minimum object radius.
+- `MAX_RADIUS`: The maximum object radius.
+- `MAX_ANGLE`: The maximum angle of object spawn velocity.
+- `SPEED_COLOURING`: If true, objects are coloured based on speed.
+By default, they are coloured by rainbow.
+- `SPAWN_DELAY`: The delay between consecutive object spawns.
+- `SPAWN_SPEED`: The speed at which an object spawns.
+- `FRAMERATE_LIMIT`: The maximum framerate.
+- `THREAD_COUNT`: The number of threads used (experiment with this, see what works best for you).

 Note that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also.